ni/grpc-teststand-api/README.md

 The client is a C# GUI application that demonstrates using the TestStand gRPC API to remotely execute sequence files and perform other operations.

 Complete the following steps to connect the client to the server.
-1. (Optional) To run the example using a secure connection, open `client_config.json`.
-For `server_cert`, enter the name of the server certificate, and save.
-2. In Visual Studio, open `Client/ExampleClient.sln`.
+1. (Optional) Configure a server-side TLS connection or mutual TLS connection.
+Refer to [Encrypting Connections to the Server](Docs/Encrypt_Connection.md) for more information.
+If you do not configure a secure connection, the client and server connection is not secure.
 2. Build and run the solution.
 3. In the Example TestStand API Client Application window, enter the server IP address in **Server Address**, then click **Connect**.
 The Status field indicates whether a connection is established.
 If you have successfully established a secure connection, the IP address field displays a green shield icon.